rmitchellscott/rm-shot/README.md

 > [!NOTE]
 > Device support is based on currently released versions of the dependencies below.
-> - Paper Pro Move support should be added in an upcoming framebuffer-spy release.
 > - reMarkable 1 is not supported by framebuffer-spy at this time.

 <br clear="right">